11 Positive Parenting Strategies You Need to Start UsingAll Posts

 Kid tip: Reward and reinforce the things they’re good at, while positively encouraging them to grow in the areas they need to.

-For example, Prodigy Math Game positively reinforces learning with features like hints to help kids work through math questions without getting discouraged, and an adaptive algorithm that provides appropriate questions for their individual learning needs.
+For example, Prodigy Math Game can support learning with features like hints to help kids work through challenging math questions.
+It also uses an adaptive algorithm that helps keep kids' learning personalized to their specific learning goals.

-Instead of leaving kids feeling self-conscious about their abilities, Prodigy makes learning fun and motivates them to improve in their struggle areas!
+Instead of leaving kids feeling self-conscious about their abilities, Prodigy helps make learning fun and can even motivate them to improve in their struggle areas!

 Adolescent tip: Let your child choose from a list of rewards to reinforce good behavior.
 For example, let them choose dinner one night a week or add an extra half hour to their curfew.